Rakshanda Khan

-Rakshanda Khan Tyagi (born 27 September 1974) is an Indian Hindi television actress.
+Rakshanda Khan Tyagi (born 27 September 1974) is an Indian Hindi television actress and a Dubbing artist.
 She is married to actor Sachin Tyagi.

 Personal life

 Khan is married to actor Sachin Tyagi, a father of two daughters from his first marriage.
 Khan met Tyagi on the sets of the television show Kuch Apne Kuch Paraye in 2006 and got married on 15 March 2014 in Mumbai.
 Together the couple have a daughter who was born in December 2014.